saifrahmed/Dicom/README.md

 DICOM images are medical images that have been acquired through various modalities (CT Scan, X-Ray, etc) Each DICOM file contains an image, or series of images, along with image and patient attributes.

-To run this program, place the pixelmed.jar file in the %CLASSPATH% and compile/run
+To run this program, place the pixelmed.jar file in the %CLASSPATH% and compile/run.
+The DicomAnonymizer file is the entry point.

 You will also need some DICOM images to test this; there are some in the /images folder and links for more are available on David Clunie's site http://www.dclunie.com/